 “Pink Slip” – Employment Visa

-Applications for the issue of Entry and Temporary Residence and Employment Permits must be submitted by the Cypriot employer through the District Office of the Aliens and Immigration Unit of the Police or at the Central Offices of the Civil Registry and Migration Department in Nicosia.
+Applications for the issue of Entry and Temporary Residence and Employment Permits must be submitted by the Cypriot employer through the Civil Registry and Migration Department in Nicosia.
 The applications should be submitted along with the contract of employment certified by the Department of Labor of the Ministry of Employment and Social Insurance, which is the competent Department for securing that there are no Cypriots or citizens of Member States of the European Union, available or adequately qualified for the specific job or post prior to recommending the employment of third country nationals.
 The applicant must proceed to register with the District Office of the Aliens and Immigration Unit of the Police.
 The maximum duration of employment in most cases is four years (exemptions may apply).

-Companies who meet the criteria to be classified as foreign interest companies are also eligible to employ third country nationals in Cyprus.
-They must meet the following criteria:
+Companies which meet the criteria to be classified as foreign interest companies must meet the following criteria:

 Non-EU aliens could apply for immigration permits if they are qualified for the Categories as listed below under the 5th Regulation of the Aliens and Immigration Regulations of Cyprus: